Washington's Birthday Celebration: History

 The celebration was first staged in 1898 by the San Antonio-based Improved Order of Red Men, which established the Laredo local chapter called Yaqui Tribe #59.
-Much earlier, former Laredo Mayor Samuel M. Jarvis (1822-1893), had held a reception at his downtown home in honor of Washington's birthday and had encouraged a larger celebration thereafter, which he never lived to see.
+Much earlier, former Laredo Mayor Samuel M. Jarvis (1822–1893), had held a reception at his downtown home in honor of Washington's birthday and had encouraged a larger celebration thereafter, which he never lived to see.
 Jarvis was a Republican who had earlier fought in the Mexican War under General Zachary Taylor.

 That original celebration is considered to have been a phenomenal success.
 In 1923, the association received its state charter.
 In 1924, the celebration featured its first Colonial Pageant, with thirteen girls from Laredo, representing the Thirteen Colonies.
 The WBCA has become a Laredo institution, with its history closely tied to the history of the community.

 In 1962, the WBA president was Honoré Ligarde, a lawyer-banker who later that year was elected to the Texas House of Representatives for Webb County to succeed Vidal M. Treviño, long-term superintendent of the Laredo Independent School District.
-A highlight of the festival is the naming of "Mr. South Texas" an honor for a man or a woman.
-Among those who have received the designation are governors, U.S. representatives, and state legislators.

 The 2016 celebration began on January 21 with the Commander's Reception at the Laredo Energy Arena.
 The 28-event festival will extend for thirty-three days through February 22, Washington's traditional birthday.
 Festival president Dr. Joe Castellano compared the celebration to "the Super Bowl, Miss America, and the Academy Awards all rolled up into one.
 We truly feel that our border town becomes the center of the universe; all thanks to the teamwork from our enthusiastic members, loyal sponsors, countless volunteers and the community of Laredo."

 For the first time in its 124 year history, the celebration was cancelled in 2021 due to health concerns stemming from the COVID-19 pandemic.
 As a result, GeorgeFest in Eustis, Florida now holds the title of longest running celebration of George Washington’s Birthday in the United States of America.